 - The first chamber pumps co2 into the second chamber.
 The existence of hypercritical carbon dioxide breaks down the cannabis in the section causing the separation of oil and plant.

 - Eventually, the oil and co2 then pumped into the third chamber.
 The gas then evaporated and what’s left is the pure CBD oil.

-Naturally present compound “terpenes” are infused with cannabis for its signature fragrance and flavour as well as for its potential medicinal benefits.
+Naturally present compound “terpenes” are infused with cannabis for its signature fragrance and flavor as well as for its potential medicinal benefits.

-While the CO2 method is the most expensive because of the advanced machinery used in it, its incredibly safe and producing a high concentration of CBD oil resulting 92% and above purity rate.
+While the CO2 method is the most expensive because of the advanced machinery used in it, it’s incredibly safe and produces a high concentration of CBD oil resulting 92% and above purity rate.

 ORGANIC SOLVENT EXTRACTION

-The closed-loop system used as the C02 extraction in the liquid butane, propane, or ethanol flow over the hemp, releasing the CBD, other cannabinoid and terpenes.
+The closed-loop system used for the C02 extraction in the liquid butane, propane, or ethanol flow over the hemp, releasing the CBD, other cannabinoids, and terpenes.

 The solvent has to be precisely temperature regulated to separate the solvent from the final extracted result without harming it.

 The main disadvantage of solvent extraction is that some solvent comes along with the impurities from the hemp material, which gives the final product not so pleasant taste.

 Other extraction methods are = 1. steam distillation, 2. natural solvent extraction.